GET TAX RELIEF NOW!

 What Matters Most for Accuracy-Related Penalties

 The IRS will impose the penalty unless you can prove the error was not negligent and that you had reasonable cause to believe your return was correct.
-The single biggest factor in your favor is the documentation you gathered before filing, including contemporaneous notes, tax professional advice, industry standards, or records that show due diligence.
+The single biggest factor in your favor is the documentation you gathered before filing, including contemporaneous notes, tax professional advice, industry standards, and records demonstrating due diligence.

 The IRS focuses first on whether you actually underpaid, whether the underpayment is substantial, and whether the error shows negligence, which includes lack of ordinary care, carelessness, or disregard of IRS rules and regulations.

 A substantial understatement of income tax exists if the understatement exceeds the greater of ten percent of the correct tax or $5,000 for individuals.
-For corporations, the threshold is ten percent of the correct tax or ten thousand dollars, whichever is greater, or ten million dollars.
+For corporations, the threshold is 10% of the correct tax or $10,000, whichever is greater, or $10 million.

 Your actual intent or honesty is often overlooked because the penalty applies once an understatement is proven, and filing in good faith does not exempt you from it.